Home » 12 to 36 hour Layovers » Bonavista Travel Guide

 The Matthew Legacy: Full-scale replica of John Cabot’s ship

-If you love the Central, check out my photographer’s guide to Eastern Newfoundland!
+If you love the Central, check out my Eastern Newfoundland photography guide.

 A massive, uniquely shaped iceberg known as 'The Saddle' drifting in the blue waters of Bonavista, resembling a horse saddle.